-Whoa look on as the Pop Rocks and the soda make little bubbles, and when they pop, the air inside the bubbles fills the balloon right in front of your very eyes!
+This is a great idea from A Little Pinch of Perfect.
+As the Pop Rocks and the soda make little bubbles, when they pop, the air inside the bubbles fills the balloon right in front of your very eyes!
 Great fun.
-Must get around to doing this with my Preschooler!
+I’m looking forward to doing this with my Preschooler!
 She will love it!
-Here’s another fun Balloon experiment from Crafts by Amanda.

 What a fun idea!
 Why not let your preschool create their very own edible drink?
-Perfect little experiment before meal time!
+This Fizzing Lemonade experiment from Learnwithplayathome.com is the perfect little experiment before meal time.

 Simple?
 Fun?
 Educational? – Check!

 Sometimes the most simple set-ups are enjoyed the most.
 Most preschoolers LOVE water play.
+Try this easy science experiment idea from My Mundane and Miraculous Life.
 Simply add some food colouring and away they go, creating lots of different colours!

 Perhaps you just want to create a space that offers lots of experimenting and imaginative play?
-Epic Childhood has some great photos in this post, where they share their set-up.
+Epic Childhood has some great ideas for little scientists in this article, where they share their set-up.

-This is such a fascinating experiment, so go and check it out.
-This post has a great video to go along with it too!
-You will want to try this yourself!
+This is such a fascinating experiment, so go and check out this colourful milk experiement on Crafts by Amanda.
+There is a great video to go along with it too.
+I guarantee you will want to try this yourself!

 This activity is pretty awesome!
-A beautiful rainbow experiment, creating colours through walking water.
-Using some simple tool’s your little ones will look on in amazement as new colours are created before their very eyes!
+A beautiful rainbow experiment, creating colours through walking water, you’ll find the instructions on Parenting Chaos.
+Using some simple tools your little ones will look on in amazement as new colours are created before their very eyes!

 Add a twist to your water play and create your very own fountain!
-This experiment allows children to see that air takes up room and is always present even though we can’t see it.
+This water bottle fountain experiment from Learn with Play at Home allows children to see that air takes up room and is always present even though we can’t see it.

-How beautiful do these eruptions look?
+How beautiful do these rainbow eruptions look?
 A firm favourite over at Learn Play Imagine and I can see why too!
 The photos look like you’re having so much fun!
-Using 2 simple ingredients you too could be enjoying rainbow eruptions with your little ones!
+Using 2 simple ingredients you too could be enjoying rainbow eruptions with your little ones.

 Is your little one fascinated with colours and fireworks?
-Then this project is for you!
+Then this project from I Can Teach My Child is for you!
 The great thing about this experiment is you will most likely have all the ingredients you need at home already.